Graham Chipchase

 Graham Andrew Chipchase CBE (born 17 January 1963) is a British businessman.
 He is the chief executive officer (CEO) of Brambles, an Australian logistics company.

+In the 2024 Birthday Honours, Graham Chipchase was appointed a Commander of the Order of the British Empire (CBE) for services to sustainable business.

 Early life

 He has a bachelor's degree in chemistry from Oriel College, University of Oxford.

 Career

 Chipchase was announced as the incoming CEO of Australian-based company Brambles Limited on 18 August 2016.
 Chipchase commenced with Brambles as CEO designate on 1 January 2017, working with outgoing CEO Tom Gorman for a two-month transitional period until he assumed the role as CEO on 1 March 2017.
 Previously Chipchase had been the CEO of Rexam since 4 January 2010, joining the company as finance director on 10 March 2003.